bandada-infra/bandada/README.md

 ### Database

-Zk-groups require a SQL database to work, which used by the `api` application.
+Zk-groups require a SQL database to work, which is used by the `api` application.
 Zk-groups could work with Postgres and SQLite.
-Other SQL flavours should work but are not tested.
+Other SQL flavors should work but are not tested.
-You can pass the connection URL to the database using environment variable (see below)
+You can pass the connection URL to the database using environment variable (see below).

 ### Testing